 Is it time to plan a content migration?
 Don’t fret, the process doesn’t have to be as daunting as it seems.
 Besides, you were going to need to do it one day.
 Updates and migrations are a part of website development, and content migrations are critical to both website redesign and maintenance.
 Migrations are the final piece of the website perfecting puzzle; however, they need to be done correctly; otherwise, your new site may quickly become a user experience nightmare.

 The first piece of advice is to allow plenty of time to migrate your content.
 Waiting until the last minute is never a good idea because that means you can’t plan.
 Migrating without a plan is a dangerous gamble that often leads to both poor content and a poor user experience because you didn’t leave enough time to give the content the love and attention it deserves.
-Take the time to plan so that you can ensure that everything on the site is correct, removing what doesn’t matter and thinking critically about what’s best for your users.
+Having worked on several large scale enterprise migrations in the past, Flarecom agency’s marketing director Brian O’Grady tells us this is the number one deciding factor on how well the project will pan out.

 The goal of a content migration should be delivering the best possible experience to your users.
 Here are five tips to help you do just that.

 Assemble Your Dream Team

 If you want to win, you need to have the best players, which, believe it or not, means much more than content writers and strategists.
 Of course, these experts are critical to the success of your content; however, when it comes time for a content migration, it’s the supporting players that make the difference.

 Marketing analytics agency, LunaMetrics, suggests four additional experts to include on your content migration dream team.
 They are: